GoogleChrome/web.dev/src/site/content/en/blog/css-props-and-vals/index.md

 When you hover over the button, it'll animate from red to green!
-Without registering the property, it'll jump from one color to the other Because, without being registered, fhe browser doesnt know what to expect between one value and the next and therefore can't guarentee the ability to transition themß.
+Without registering the property, it'll jump from one color to the other Because, without being registered, the browser doesn't know what to expect between one value and the next and therefore can't guarantee the ability to transition them.
 This example can be taken a step further, though, to animate CSS gradients!
 The following CSS can be written with the same registered property: